geometricphysics/geometricphysics.github.io/README.md

 Geometric Physics
 =================

-A collection of notes on Physics.
+A collection of notes on Physics!!!